The Mark of Zorro chapter 21 The whipping

 Vega felt moved to action.
 He could not see his friend treated in this manner despite his docile disposition.
 He rushed into the midst of the throng, calling upon the natives to clear the way.
 But he felt a hand grasp his arm, and turned to look into the eyes of the magistrado.

-“These are no actions for a caballero,” the judge said in a low tone.
+“These are no actions for a ,” the judge said in a low tone.
 “The man has been sentenced properly.
 When you raise hand to give him aid, you raise hand against his excellency.
 Have you stopped to think of that, Vega?”

 Apparently had not.
 And he realized, too, that he could do no good to his friend by interfering now.
 He nodded his head to the magistrado and turned away.

 But he did not go far.
-The soldiers had subdued Fray by now, and had lashed him to the whipping-post.
+The soldiers had subdued Fray Felipe by now, and had lashed him to the whipping-post.
 This was added insult, for the post was used for none except insubordinate natives.
 The lash was swung through the air, and saw blood spurt from Fray Felipe’s bare back.

 He turned his face away then, for he could not bear to look.
-But he could count the lashes by the singing of the whip through the air, and he knew that proud, old Fray was making not the slightest sound of pain, and would die without doing so.
+But he could count the lashes by the singing of the whip through the air, and he knew that proud, old Fray Felipe was making not the slightest sound of pain, and would die without doing so.

 He heard the natives laughing, and turned back again to find that the whipping was at an end.